 At that time, fans thought the ITV dating show would be back for its traditional summer series, confirmed by host Laura Whitmore during the series finale.

 However it has since been cancelled, on account of the coronavirus pandemic, and will be returning a lot later than we expected.

 RadioTimes.com has everything you need to know about when the series will return.

-Unfortunately, Love Island’s summer series has been cancelled on account of the coronavirus pandemic.
+Unfortunately, Love Island’s summer series was cancelled on account of the coronavirus pandemic.

 Due to travel restrictions and the necessity of social distancing, a dating show abroad wasn’t feasible this summer .